bluesnap/bluesnap-android-int/README.md

     paymentRequest.setShippingRequired(true);

+If you would like to collect shipping information, call the `setBillingRequired` method in the `PaymentRequest`:

+    paymentRequest.setBillingRequired(true);

+If you would like to collect shipping information, call the `setEmailRequired` method in the `PaymentRequest`:

+    paymentRequest.setEmailRequired(true);

 ### Launch BluesnapCheckoutActivity
 To start the activity, create an Android Intent and pass the `PaymentRequest` as an Intent Extra.